viveksinra/sasha/docs/wesiteSpecification.md

 ---

 This specification should serve as the detailed blueprint for building Sasha’s birthday website on Cursor using Next.js.
-The focus is on a beautifully animated, media-rich tribute that celebrates Sasha's life and work.
+The focus is on a beautifully animated, media-rich gift that celebrates Sasha's life and work.